Positioning and Navigation

 Automatic positioning on mobile devices is usually implemented as a client-based application.
 This means that the position is determined directly on the smartphone and is not acquired via a server.
 Since the position data does not leave the device, this is explicitly advantageous with regard to data protection considerations.
 An app is required to determine the location, otherwise the necessary system information (Bluetooth/UWB) cannot be accessed.

 A server-based approach is also possible, but is associated with technical challenges and significantly higher latency times.
 Read more about the differences between client-based and server-based positioning here.

-The most common positioning technologies for positioning and navigation are Bluetooth Low Energy (BLE) and Wi-Fi.
-For positioning with BLE, we rely on infsoft Locator Beacons.
+The most common positioning technologies for positioning and navigation are Bluetooth Low Energy (BLE), Wi-Fi and Ultra-Wideband.
+For positioning with a combination of both Ultra-Wideband and Bluetooth Low Energy technologies, we rely on infsoft Locator Beacons.